 This is a parenting call, the reason I use a chore chart for kids is to build self esteem, assume personal responsibility, and encourage team work.

 my kids started to learn personal responsibility as soon as they could walk. if they got it out they were encouraged to put it away.
 If I brushed their teeth they got a sticker on their chart , its all about encouraging good habits!

 I would start by doing some fun chores together like making breakfast, folding washing, making lunch.
 She will enjoy spending time with you and not realise she’s helping you.
 It’s better to teach life skills than to expect your child to graft around the house!

-All my free printable kids chore charts are available to unlock in our resources library when you subscribe to our weekly updates!
+Start getting organized with this amazing FREE STARTER KIT unlock it in our SUBSCRIBERS ONLY resources library when you subscribe to our weekly updates!

 Do you have any tips for getting your kids to help around the home?
 Drop us a line in the comments!